TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-06-unused-definitions-with-behat-static-analysis.md

 The process is simple:

-* we collect all definitions from PHP files, both annotations and attributes
+* it collects all definitions from PHP files, both annotations and attributes
-* we separate full string match, regex, and :mask
+* it separate full string match, regex, and :mask with matching variables
-* we look into `*.feature` files and
+* we look into `*.feature` files to find all used definitions

-Then there are 3 rules:
+Then there are 3 rules that it checks:

 * check if the definition is still used
 * find definitions that have same method body, but different masks - either make them different or merge them and use one